mason-kulbaba/mason-kulbaba.github.io/index.md

 ### *Published*

 ***Kulbaba, M. W.*** and L. D. Harder.
 (Accepted, _in press_) A SNP-based approach to estimating the mating and relatedness components of plant mating portfolios.
 Botany XX:XXX-XXX.
+[Open Access Link](https://cdnsciencepub.com/doi/10.1139/cjb-2024-0120)

 ***Kulbaba, M. W.***, Yoko, Z., and J. Hamilton.
 2023.
 Chasing the fitness optimum: temporal variation in the genetic and environmental expression of life-history traits for a perennial plant.
 Annals of Botany.
 132: 1191–1204.
 [PDF](Pubs/Kulbaba et al 2023 fitness optimum.pdf) <br>